Table of Contents:

 Many of the Apertis specific packages are named after sites in the UK where significant Roman archaeological hoards were found.

 These are a basic set of applications that are bundled together with the system and get updated with the system:

 Frampton has been removed from Apertis as of

 Eye has been removed from Apertis as of

 Some infrastructure applications and services also need to be available as part of the system to provide the basic UI even if there are no user focused applications:

-- mildenhall-launcher: App launcher.
-Every app installed in the system will be listed by this graphical application and be available to be launched.
+mildenhall-launcher: Every app installed in the system will be listed by this graphical application and be available to be launched.

 - eglibc: Basic OS interfaces

 management service, used as both a system service and a user service.
 The

 system instance is process 1 (the first process launched by the kernel after